puniverse/pulsar/docs/manual/index.md

 Spawning or dereferncing a future creted with `clojure.core/future` is ok, but there's a better alternative: you can turn a spawned fiber into a future with `fiber->future` and can then dereference or call regular future functions on the returned value, like `realized?` (In fact, you don't even have to call `fiber->future`; fibers already implement the `Future` interface and can be treated as futures directly, but this may change in the future, so, until the API is fully settled, we recommend using `fiber->future`).

-Promises are supported and encouraged, but do not make use of `clojure.core/promise` to create a promise that's to be dereferenced in a fiber.
+Promises are supported and encouraged, but you should not make use of `clojure.core/promise` to create a promise that's to be dereferenced in a fiber.
 Instead, use the version of `promise` that's in the `...pulsar.dataflow` namespace.
-It will provide better performance, and can be dereferenced in fibers and regular threads.
+It will provide better performance, and can be dereferenced efficiently in fibers as well as regular threads.
 Plus, Pulsar promises are much cooler than `core.promise`, as you'll see later.

 Running a `dosync` block inside a fiber is discouraged as it uses locks internally, but your mileage may vary.

 ### Strands

 Before we continue, one more bit of nomenclature: a single flow of execution in Quasar/Pulsar is called a *strand*.
 To put it more simply, a strand is either a normal JVM thread, or a fiber.

+The strand abstraction helps you write code that works whether it runs in a fiber or not.
+For example, `(Strand/currentStrand)` returns the current fiber, if called from a fiber, or the current thread, if not. `(Strand/sleep millis)` suspends the current strand for a given number of milliseconds whether it's a fiber or a normal thread.
+Also, `join` works for both fibers and threads (although for threads `join` will always return `nil`).

 ## Channels {#channels}